jpdias/jpdias.github.io/_posts/2026-06-13-old-tricks-fighting-ai-analyst.md

   </div>
 </div>

 I received two emails, six days apart, both impersonating Endesa — a major Spanish and Portuguese electric utility — with fake overdue bill reminders written in Portuguese.
-This lure is not new in Spain[^1], but this particular campaign targeted Portuguese speakers and was sent from compromised or purpose-registered domains using PHPMailer 6.5.3.
+This lure is not new and was sent from compromised or purpose-registered domains using PHPMailer 6.5.3.
 SPF, DKIM, and DMARC all passed Outlook's authentication checks, and both messages landed directly in the inbox.

 - 2026-04-15: `noreply@notificacionfdh7.ahcomms.net`, Lembrete de pagamento pendente – 92268, Bing redirect to `blueberginternational.com`
 - 2026-04-21: `oficial@server-833l.appmissao.com.br`, Lembrete de pagamento pendente 82841, Wix `filesusr.com` hosted page